-Let's take a closer look at the various factors that can affect how much you owe in tax on the dividends you earned in 2022 and any you earn in 2023.
+Let's take a closer look at the various factors that can affect how much tax you owe on the dividends you earned in 2022 and any you earn in 2023.

 Are dividends taxed?

-The short answer to this question is that yes, in most cases dividends are taxed.
-A more complete answer is yes, but not always, and it depends on a few circumstances.
+The short answer to this question is that yes, in most cases, the IRS taxes dividend income.
+A more complete answer is yes, but not always; it depends on a few circumstances.
 Let's look at some exceptions.

 A common exception is dividends paid on stocks held in a retirement account such as a Roth IRA, traditional IRA, or 401(k).
-These dividends are not taxed, since any income or realized capital gains earned by these types of accounts is always tax-free.
+These dividends are not taxed since most income or realized capital gains earned by these types of accounts is tax-deferred or tax-free.

 Another exception is dividends earned by anyone whose taxable income falls into the three lowest U.S. federal income tax brackets.
-For single filers, if your 2020 taxable income is $40,000 or less, or $80,000 or less for married couples filing jointly, then you won't owe any income tax on dividends earned.
-Those numbers bump up to $40,400 and $80,800, respectively, for 2021.
+For single filers, if your 2022 taxable income was $41,675 or less, or $83,350 or less for married couples filing jointly, then you won't owe any income tax on dividends earned.
+The numbers increase to $44,625 and $89,250, respectively, for 2023.

-Here's a specific example.
-If you pay $20 for a single share and the company sends you a $0.50 dividend classified as a return of capital, then your cost basis decreases to $19.50.
-If you sell the share in the future for a profit, then that's an extra $0.50 in capital gains on which you would owe taxes.
+Here's a specific example: If you pay $20 for a single share and the company sends you a $0.50 dividend payment classified as a return of capital, then your cost basis decreases to $19.50.
+If you sell the share in the future for a profit, then that's an extra $0.50 that's subject to capital gains taxes.

 How to determine if you owe tax on stock dividends